jonascarpay/apecs/examples/Shmup.md

 Here we see the usefulness of unit types.
-We never have to worry about the actual `Entity` value of the player, but instead we just refer to it using the `Player` component.
-Since `Player` is a `Unique` value, we can be sure that this only ever affects at most one entity.
+We never have to worry about the actual `Entity` value of the player, but instead we just refer to it using the `Player` Component.
+Since `Player` is a `Unique` value, we can be sure that this only ever affects at most one Entity.

 ``` haskell
 incrTime :: Float -> System' ()